stackbit-projects/splendid-petunia-99a9e/content/pages/index.md

     subtitle: >-
       Learn how top tech companies have learned working remote using our product.
-    text: >
-      Learn how top tech companies have learned working remote using our product.
     actions:
       - type: Button
         label: Get Started